yellowdog/python-examples/README.md

 ### Files Downloaded Using `inputsOptional`

 The `inputsOptional` property works in a similar fashion to the `verify*` properties above, but the files specified in this list are optional.
 This property also allows for the use of wildcards `*` and `**` to collect files using wildcard paths.
+The **ant** conventions are used for these wildcards.

 ### Files Downloaded to a Node for use in Task Execution